 I stayed overnight in Springfield, which is about 50 miles north of Hillsboro.
 After a 5 AM wake-up call, I arrived in Hillsboro around 6:30 with plenty of time to ride the course before the 11 AM race start.
 Although I had to get up early, riding the course on race day made navigation much easier.
 Every turn was well-marked so I didn't need a map.
 While it was a brisk 45 degrees when my ride began, the racers would face temperatures in the eighties.
 That's hot, especially for an early season race.

 My ride got off to a terrible start.
-The first time I took out my camera for a picture, I dropped it, warping the top of the metal shell.
-It still functions, but it is only a matter of time before the exposed inner workings are incapacitated by the elements.
+The first time I took out my camera for a picture, I dropped it and warped its metal shell.
+Fortunately it still functioned, but I soon had to replace it because I couldn't trust it to last with its inner workings exposed.
 I took this photo in front of the Hillsboro Free Methodist Church hours before it hosted the H-R race (note message board in background).
 I was amused by the play on the church's street address:

 After I finished the route, I rode an extra lap around town.
 A minivan with a team name on the side drove slowly past, the driver checking me out as if sizing up the competition.
 That was amusing considering I was on a touring bike with racks, fenders, and a pack on the back.
 As I approached the starting line at the church, I was passed by a friend driving to the race.
 Chris Strout is a talented and fanatic Category 1 racer who loves H-R more than any other race.
 In fact, he has worn race number one for two years because he constantly checks the race's web site to see when registration opens.
 He let me hang out with his team as they prepared for competition (note: Chris writes a cycling column for Chicago Athlete).
 The other Team MACK riders were friendly, but I felt a bit out of place among their featherweight bikes and chiseled, clean-shaven legs.
 One rider asked Chris what gearing to use on his rear wheel.
 Some guys changed tires.
 Bikes that looked clean to me were wiped down feverishly, eliminating every speck of dust.
 Riders dropped off spare wheels for the support van and gave Chris' wife their water bottles for the feed zone.
 They put on their team clothes, pinned on race numbers, and posed for a picture.
 The team looks large, but these riders would be divided among half a dozen race categories: